software-mansion/universal-sierra-compiler/README.md

 # Universal-Sierra-Compiler

 Universal-Sierra-Compiler is the tool for Sierra compilation.
-It compiles any ever-existing Sierra version to the CASM.
+It compiles any ever-existing Sierra version to CASM.

 ## Usage